maxdeviant/degree/responsibilities.md

 Each developer is expected to be in communcation with those around them.
 While this communication does not have to be constant, it is always good for team leaders and other colleagues to be kept in the loop throughout the course of the sprint.

 It is often tempting to not communicate when making good progress or when making slow progess, if any.
 But communication is key in allowing the Hand and the small council to be aware of how various teams are progressing and if any hangups have been encountered.

+###3.
+Acceptable Conduct

+Developers must handle themselves in a manner conducive to a safe and productive workplace.

+Any developer may be suspended on proven or plausible grounds of deplorable behaviors including, but not limited to, racism, sexism, inappropriate comments, theft, physical or sexual assault, etc.